 Contemporary coastal best describes the signature elegance of the culinary program, complemented by a traditional slow-oven and period-inspired gastro-adventures.

-Local fisherman and fishmongers provide fresh, Oceanwiseⓒ Dungeness crab, scallops, salmon, halibut, albacore tuna and spot prawns from the cold, clean and deep waters of the Pacific.
+Local fisherman and fishmongers provide fresh, Oceanwiseⓒ Dungeness crab, scallops, salmon, halibut, and cod from the cold, clean and deep waters of the Pacific.
 Local foragers, converse in the language of food traditions of the Nuu-chah-nulth First Nation source over 100 wild foods from the rainforest and foreshore.

-Morning is an exciting time at the Cookhouse as morning chefs are very passionate about breakfast.
-Coffee is on at 5:00am as chefs and cooks arrive early to prepare for Continental buffet (6:30 thru 10:00 am), and a la carte service (from 7:00 am).
+Coffee is on at 6:30am at the Cookhouse as chefs and cooks arrive early to prepare for continental buffet (6:30 through 10:00 am), and a la carte service (from 7:00 am).
 There is no in-tent food-service of course, as bears and other wildlife would enjoy that all too much.

-Fresh-squeezed juices, a made-to-order smoothie bar, housemade granola and vanilla-yoghurt, fresh fruit, smoked salmon and cream cheese and other assorted cereals comprise the Continental buffet.
-Housemade daily breads, scones, muffins, trail mix, and an impressive assortment of gluten-free, vegan and dairy-free items are available throughout the day in the vintage pastry case, as well as in the self-serve old-fashioned candy and cookie bar.
+Fresh-pressed juices, a made-to-order smoothie bar, housemade granola and yogurt, fresh fruit, and other assorted cereals comprise the continental buffet.
+House-baked daily breads, scones, muffins and an impressive assortment of gluten-free, vegan and dairy-free items are available throughout the day in the vintage pastry case.